Mostefa Ben Boulaïd: Early life and World War II

-Ben-Boulaid was born in Arris, Batna Province, Algeria.
-In 1939, he underwent mandatory military service and was mobilized to fight for the allies during the Second World War.
-In 1944, during the Italian campaign, Ben-Boulaid exhibited courage, which earned him the Military Medal and the Croix de Guerre.
-He was demobilised with the rank of adjutant, returned home, and joined the Algerian People's Party.
+In 1939, he underwent mandatory military service and was mobilized into the French Army to fight for the Allies during World War II.
+Distinguishing himself during the Italian campaign in 1944, he exhibited great courage, which earned him the Médaille militaire and the Croix de guerre.
+He was eventually demobilized with the rank of adjutant and returned to his home in Algeria.